Mechanic Manyeruke

 Gospel Music Ministry

-Despite being one of the most celebrated gospel musicians in the country, Manyeruke stated that he was not only able to cater for his family through the proceeds he got from his musical career.
+Despite being one of the most celebrated gospel musicians in the country, Manyeruke stated that he was not able to cater to his family through the proceeds he got from his musical career.
 He was thus forced to augment what he made through music by engaging in other professions.
 He also stated that he only managed to buy a stand in 1997 in Chitungwiza and was able to build a house, as well as catering for his family.[4]
 He is now into subsistence farming.

 Recognition